 Continuing to reverse the trend in declining ship-fleet strength the U.S. Navy had been experiencing through the height of the military conflicts in Iraq and Afghanistan, the service is close to getting back to a 300-ship force, Navy Secretary Ray Mabus says.
 Mabus cites the Navy’s recent force-structure assessment that says the service needs 306 ships to meet current mission requirements.
 That is a tall order for a fleet that had gone from 600-plus ships during the Reagan ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mabus Says 300-Ship Navy In Sight".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mabus Says 300-Ship Navy In Sight".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.